Đồng Tâm Base Camp: 1966–9

 Đồng Tâm Base Camp was established on the northern bank of the Mekong River 7 km west of Mỹ Tho upon COMUSMACV General William Westmoreland's decision to gain full control over the upper Mekong Delta region.
-General Westmoreland personally took part in site selection.
-General Westmoreland chose the name Đồng Tâm meaning "united hearts and minds" or "singleness of mind, in thoughts, and actions" in Vietnamese.
+Westmoreland personally took part in site selection.
+Westmoreland chose the name Đồng Tâm meaning "united hearts and minds" or "singleness of mind, in thoughts, and actions" in Vietnamese.
 The total construction price for the Army and Navy ran close to $8,000,000.